-On 2 March 2018, DWF LLP, entered into a £50.0 million revolving facility agreement (the "Existing Revolving Facility Agreement") with, among others, HSBC Bank plc ("HSBC Bank") and Lloyds Bank plc ("Lloyds Bank") as Mandated Lead Arrangers and Bookrunners providing for two facilities comprising a £36.0 million multicurrency revolving loan facility ("Facility A") (or as subsequently increased pursuant to a £10 million accordion option as the Existing Revolving Facility Agreement, which was exercised for an amount of £10 million in January 2019), and a £14.0 million revolving loan facility ("Facility B") (and together with Facility A the "Existing Revolving Credit Facility").
-The Existing Revolving Credit Facility is expected to be replaced by the New Revolving Loan Facility in the event of Admission.
+On 2 March 2018, DWF LLP, entered into a £50.0 million revolving facility agreement (the "Existing Revolving Facility Agreement") with, among others, HSBC Bank plc ("HSBC Bank") and Lloyds Bank plc ("Lloyds Bank") as Mandated Lead Arrangers and Bookrunners providing for two facilities comprising a £36.0 million multicurrency revolving loan facility ("Facility A"), and a £14.0 million revolving loan facility ("Facility B") (and together with Facility A, the "Existing Revolving Credit Facility").
+In January 2019, Facility A was increased to £46.0 million when the Group exercised the accordion option, resulting in the total loan capacity under the Existing Revolving Credit Facility increasing to £60.0 million.
+The Existing Revolving Credit Facility will be replaced by the New Revolving Loan Facility upon Admission.
 Facility A and Facility B are described below: